calmzone/mlops4ind/README.md

 Feb 26th - Mar 1st, DTU Lyngby

 ### Day 2, morning

 Exercises:
+Get familiar with data processing and with different models available at Hugging face.
+Make yourself confortable with using different "model heads" to obtain results of your request.
   1. Run and comment on what happens in notebook cells.
 Put your findings/questions into notebook so we can address them: [colab](course/en/day2/transformers.ipynb)
+     In Colab remember to:
+      *      change type of notebook to GPU: Edit -> Notebook settings -> T4 GPU
+      *      !pip accelerate -U
+      *      Runtime -> Restart session
+      *      do not run any !pip installs after this to be able to trainer.train()
+  2. Summarize the text of your own choice
+    <span style="color: gray;"> tip: use an appropriate head for model of your choice.<\span>
+  3. What's the **overall** sentiment of your text?

 ### Day 2, afternoon
 Exercises: